Edited by Hwang Hong Su

 Queen of Walking depicts a story of a girl, who cannot use the public transportation due to congenital motion sickness syndrome, challenges the race walking.
 Shim Eun Kyung played Man Bok, a high school girl who only wishes small happiness in life.
 She later said that she filmed this movie when she faced a lot of worries regarding her acting career and that starring in this helped her a ton.
 Maybe that’s why.
 In an era where only passion and effort are emphasized, the movie’s message of “it’s okay to walk slow” mixed with Shim Eun Kyung’s sincere acting conveyed simple consolation and sympathy.

 The Journalist – Erika Yoshioka

 The Journalist is indeed the work that proves Shim Eun Kyung’s worth.
-She faced the difficulty of acting the entire film in Japanese by playing the role of Erika Yoshioka, a reporter in the social affairs department of the Toto newspaper, but was able to pull it off smoothly after learning the language for the past three years.
-The Journalist was reportedly been declined by many actors, but director Michihito Fujii stated that he wanted to cast Shim Eun Kyung from the get-go, and Shim Eun Kyung, too, performed her best.
-As a result, she became the fist foreign actor to win the Best Actress Award at the Japan Academy Film Prize.
+She faced the difficulty of acting the entire film in Japanese as she played the role of Erika Yoshioka, a reporter in the social affairs department of the Toto newspaper, but was able to pull it off smoothly after learning the language for the past three years.
+Many actors have reportedly declined the Journalist, but director Michihito Fujii stated that he wanted to cast Shim Eun Kyung from the get-go, and Shim Eun Kyung, too, performed her best.
+As a result, she became the first foreign actor to win the Best Actress Award at the Japan Academy Film Prize.